 Clark holds a United States Soccer Federation “B” license and a National Soccer Coaches Association of America (NSCAA) Goalkeeping Diploma.

 She is married to Richonne Clark, brother of US National Player Ricardo Clark.
-Hope and Richonne have a one-year-old girl, Zion.
+Hope and Richonne have a daughter, Zion.
 The Clarks reside in Milledgeville.